 Neuraminidase inhibitors interfere with release of influenza virus from infected cells and thus halt spread of infection.

-Zanamivir is given by an inhaler, 2 puffs (10 mg) bid; it can be used in adults and children ≥ 7 yr.
+Zanamivir is given by an inhaler, 2 puffs (10 mg) 2 times a day; it can be used in adults and children ≥ 7 years.
 Zanamivir sometimes causes bronchospasm and should not be given to patients with reactive airway disease; some people cannot use the inhalation device.

-Oseltamivir 75 mg po bid is given to patients > 12 yr; lower doses may be used in children as young as 1 yr.
+Oseltamivir 75 mg orally 2 times a day is given to patients > 12 years; lower doses may be used in children as young as 1 year.
 Oseltamivir may cause occasional nausea and vomiting.
 In children, oseltamivir may decrease the incidence of otitis media; however, no other data clearly show that treatment of influenza prevents complications.

 Influenza infections can largely be prevented by

-Current commercially available vaccines protect only against seasonal influenza.
-A vaccine for H5N1 avian influenza has been approved for people > 18 yr at high risk of H5N1 exposure but is available only through public health officials.
+Current commercially available influenza vaccines Influenza Vaccine Based on recommendations by the World Health Organization and the Centers for Disease Control and Prevention (CDC), vaccines for influenza are modified annually to include the most prevalent... read more protect against seasonal H3N2, pandemic H1N1 influenza A, and influenza B. A vaccine for H5N1 avian influenza Avian Influenza Avian influenza is caused by strains of influenza A that normally infect only wild birds and domestic poultry.
+Infections due to some of these strains have been detected in humans.
+Human-to-human... read more has been approved for people > 18 years at high risk of H5N1 exposure but is available only through public health officials.
 No vaccines are currently available for the other avian influenza viruses rarely associated with human disease (H7N7, H9N2, H7N3, and H7N9).

 Prevention is indicated for all patients but is especially important for high-risk patients and health care practitioners.

-For both types of vaccines, children who are < 8 yr and have not been vaccinated should be given a primary dose and a booster dose 1 mo apart.
+For both types of vaccines, children who are < 8 years and have not been vaccinated should be given a primary dose and a booster dose 1 month apart.

-Annual vaccination is recommended for everyone ≥ 6 mo.
+Annual vaccination is recommended for everyone ≥ 6 months who do not have a contraindication.

 Influenza vaccine is given annually to maintain antibody titers and allow vaccine modification to compensate for antigenic drift.
 Vaccine is best given in the fall, so that antibody titers will be high during the winter influenza season (between November and March in the US).

-Vaccination (both MIV and LAIV) should be avoided in people who
+Vaccination (both IIV and LAIV) should be avoided in people who

 Previously had a severe reaction to influenza vaccine

-Developed Guillain-Barré syndrome (GBS) within 6 wk of a previous influenza vaccination (it is not known whether influenza vaccination increases risk of recurrent GBS in patients who have previously had GBS that was not related to influenza vaccination)
+Developed Guillain-Barré syndrome Guillain-Barré Syndrome (GBS) Guillain-Barré syndrome is an acute, usually rapidly progressive but self-limited inflammatory polyneuropathy characterized by muscular weakness and mild distal sensory loss.
+Cause is thought... read more (GBS) within 6 weeks of a previous influenza vaccination (it is not known whether influenza vaccination increases risk of recurrent GBS in patients who have previously had GBS that was not related to influenza vaccination)

-Have had GBS in the previous 6 wk, regardless of cause
+Have had GBS in the previous 6 weeks, regardless of cause

 Minor antigenic drift in H and/or NA antigens produces strains that cause seasonal epidemics; rare antigenic shifts resulting in new combinations of H and NA antigens can cause a pandemic with significant mortality.